Danychr1/Enforcing-Security-Best-Practices-with-Linux-Permissions/README.md

 Step 1 – Reviewing File and Directory Details

 I began by examining the files and directories inside the projects folder.
-Using the ls -la command, I was able to display all permissions, including those for hidden files, to get a complete picture of the current access settings.
+Using the ls -la command, I was able to display all permissions, including those for hidden files, I use the ls -la command.

 <img width="594" height="69" alt="Screenshot 2025-08-24 at 11 28 55 AM" src="https://github.com/user-attachments/assets/e2239e43-7684-4912-a746-56589163f387" />